Auction house and fashion atelier by John Hadeed, founder of Torso Vintages

 The Three Muses

 Portland was always fashion headquarters for us, the place from which creativity sprang.
 Our first muse Michelle (center) was the guardian of our home showroom since the very first days of Torso.
-Here she is shown with Zöe Kravitz and friend snuggling in the attic of our Portland attic.
+Here she is shown with Zöe Kravitz and friend snuggling in the attic of our Portland house.
 As you can see, beauty is undeniably ageless.

 We love to assist film industry professionals in creating the rich period looks needed in a visually convincing scene.
 This dramatic Lilli Ann of San Francisco suit jacket fitted the haunting mood of a brooding Metropolis perfectly on the show Gotham.